hms-dbmi/viv/README.md

 For the demo, run `npm start` and you will be able to update the component and use the `demo/src/App.js` to visually test.

+Additionally, while developing, you may want to serve your own content locally.
+For that, you should serve on an (HTTP2 server)[https://github.com/GoogleChromeLabs/simplehttp2server]

 ## Component Library API

 There are two components being exported for use: